-Sulfur can be drying and may irritate sensitive skin, so Shah suggests those people use caution when trying products containing sulfur.
-With that said, she adds that it tends to be gentler than some other acne medications, which usually makes it a good choice for people with sensitive skin (confusing, we know.)
+Sulfur may be drying and might irritate sensitive skin, so Shah suggests those people use caution when trying products containing sulfur.
+With that said, she adds that it tends to be gentler than some other acne medications, which usually makes it a good choice for people with sensitive skin (confusing, we know).
 For this reason, it's always smart to consult your dermatologist for guidance in selecting the best topical for you.

 How to Use It